 Safi R. Bahcall, Ph.D. co-founded Synta with Dr. Lan Bo Chen and has been our Chief Executive Officer and a member of our Board of Directors since our inception in July 2001.
 Dr. Bahcall has served as our President since December 2003.
 From 1998 to 2001, Dr. Bahcall was a consultant at McKinsey & Company, a management consulting firm, advising investment banks and pharmaceutical companies on strategy, technology, and operations.
 Dr. Bahcall also co-founded a drug discovery company focused on novel ion channel research in November 2001, which was acquired by Synta in December 2002.
 He received his B.A. summa cum laude from Harvard University, was awarded his Ph.D. from Stanford University in theoretical physics, and was a Miller postdoctoral research fellow at the University of California, Berkeley.
+Our Board of Directors has concluded that Dr. Bahcall should serve as a director as of the date of this proxy statement because, as our Chief Executive Officer and our co-founder, he has an extensive understanding of our R&D programs, detailed knowledge of our current and prior business activities and strategic insights based on his business experience.

 Keith R. Gollust has been a member of our Board of Directors since July 2002 and has been our Chairman since September 2002.
 Mr. Gollust is a private investor and President of Gollust Management, Inc., the general partner of Wyandanch Partners, an investment partnership.
-Mr. Gollust also was a Managing Director of Caxton Associates, L.L.C., a hedge fund firm, from July 2003 through
+In the past, Mr. Gollust has served as a director of numerous public and private companies.
+Mr. Gollust also was a Managing Director of Caxton Associates, L.L.C., a hedge fund firm, from July 2003 through December 2004.

-December 2004.
 Mr. Gollust received a B.A. from Princeton University and an MSIA from Carnegie Mellon University.
+Our Board of Directors has concluded that Mr. Gollust should serve as a director as of the date of this proxy statement based on his service on the board of directors of four other publicly traded companies and his experience as managing general partner of various investment partnerships which gave him responsibility for investing over \$1 billion as a fiduciary.

 Lan Bo Chen, Ph.D. co-founded Synta with Dr. Safi Bahcall and has been a member of our Board of Directors since July 2001, and a member of our scientific advisory board and its Chairman since July 2001.
 Dr. Chen is a Professor of Pathology, Emeritus, at Harvard Medical School.
 He has been at the Dana-Farber Cancer Institute and Harvard Medical School since July 1977.
 Dr. Chen is the founder of several biotechnology companies, including Fuji ImmunoPharmaceuticals Corp. and Shionogi BioResearch Corp.
 Dr. Chen received his B.S. in chemistry from National Taiwan University and his Ph.D. in cell biology from the Massachusetts Institute of Technology.
+Our Board of Directors has concluded that Dr. Chen should serve as a director as of the date of this proxy statement based on his extensive experience in discovering and developing anticancer drugs, including 27 years at the Dana-Farber Cancer Institute, Harvard Medical School, and his detailed knowledge of our R&D programs, as our co-founder and Chairman of our scientific advisory board.